-We place high importance on engagement with shareholders through transparent and timely communication about the Company's business and performance.
+We place high importance on engagement with shareholders through transparent and timely communication about the Company's business, strategy and performance.
 We hold a teleconference after the release of each of our half year and full year financial guidance and half year and full year results, which allows all shareholders to participate and provides a forum for investors to ask questions of management.
 All announcements provided to ASX, including financial reports, presentations, notices of meetings and other releases, are published on our website.
 We also use other communication channels, such as webcasting and social media, to communicate to investors.

-We encourage shareholders to participate in the AGM, which in 2020 was held virtually due to government restrictions on public gatherings in place to manage the COVID-19 pandemic.
+We encourage shareholders to participate in the AGM, which in 2021 was held virtually due to government restrictions on public gatherings in place to manage the continuing COVID-19 pandemic.
 Shareholders who cannot attend the AGM are encouraged to exercise their vote either directly or through proxy and to submit questions ahead of the meeting.
 All resolutions put to the AGM are decided by way of a poll.

-We have an investor relations program that involves briefings, presentations at forums, site visit events as well as meetings with investors and analysts as a way to facilitate two-way communication.
+We have an investor relations program led by the management team that involves briefings, presentations at forums, site visit events as well as meetings with investors and analysts as a way to facilitate two-way communication.

+In 2021, we also held a virtual investor strategy day which included presentations by the executive team on Viva Energy's strategy and an opportunity for investors and shareholders to ask questions and give feedback.
+The Chairman also holds periodic meetings with investors and proxy advisers.
 Shareholders can contact us at any time through the investor relations team.
 The Board receives regular updates on the investor relations program and feedback received from investors.